 Introduction

-DWM is one of the most lightweight window manager for Linux.
-DWM stands for Dynamic Window Manager, but it’s still focused on tiling window management.
+DWM is one of the most lightweight window managers available for Linux.
+While the name stands for Dynamic Window Manager, it’s primarily focused on tiling window management.

-So what is a tiling window manager?
+What is a Tiling Window Manager?
 A tiling window manager automatically arranges and sizes windows on your screen, typically in a grid-like fashion.
-You would normally be using a floating window manager in MacOS, Windows, or Linux (XFCE, KDE Plasma, GNOME, etc).
+This differs from the common floating window managers found in macOS, Windows, and Linux desktop environments like XFCE, KDE Plasma, and GNOME.

-A dynamic window manager is capable of managing windows in both fashion.
+A dynamic window manager is capable of managing windows in both tiling and floating fashions.

 Are there any advantages in using a tiling window manager?
 For me, the answer is YES.
 It brings automatic alignment of windows, keyboard-centric operation, efficient use of screen space, and improved focus and productivity.
 Asides that, you look very cool if you use a tiling WM, just like when you use NVIM as your IDE. 😎